Posts tagged life

 Choices

 Choices.
 We all have to make them, and some may be tougher than others.
 Many times, people fail to take responsibility for the choices that they have made in their lives, and choose to blame others (and God) for the turn their lives have taken.
 The blame will be tenfold if the consequences of those choices are steep.
-If you've ever been to church, or had an intimate conversation with your grandma, you've heard the saying, 'All things work according to the will of God.'
-The problem is, many people use this quote as an excuse to wallow in the misery of the consequences of their choices.
+If you've ever been to church, or had an intimate conversation with your grandma, you've heard the saying, 'All things will work out for the good' The problem is, many people use this quote as an excuse to wallow in the misery of the consequences of their choices.

 Choices are all around us.
 Whether we choose between something so simple as chocolate or vanilla ice cream, or something more important like quitting our job and becoming an entrepreneur; making choices is a constant part of our life.
 The problem I have is, people fail to realize that, many times, the things we choose in our lives don’t only just affect us, but our spouse, our children, and all of our descendants.
 Now, I'm not saying that there isn't a higher power watching over us.
 I am most certainly a woman of faith and I know for sure that God does have a plan for each and every one of us, but as humans, we have free will and the ability to choose for ourselves.
 That’s where choice comes in.

 Take this example and apply it to your life.
-God does have a purpose for our lives...it will work according to His plan, but oftentimes, He has to work around our choices.
+We all have a purpose for our lives...it will work out as planned, but oftentimes, are according to our choices.
 He makes a detour in our road to destruction for us to accomplish what we need to accomplish.
 If you're obedient and follow the plan that's been set for you, He will give you your hearts desire.
 His will shall be fulfilled.
-One thing I have learned, God is faithful.
-He will continue to protect us, continue to guide us, and will never leave our side.
-Even with all of this, we still must realize that every choice comes at a price, You must decide if you are willing to pay it.
+One thing I have learned, we are free to make a choice, but we are not free of the consequences of those choices.
+We must realize that every choice comes at a price, You must decide if you are willing to pay it.

 Choose wisely.